-The unaudited condensed consolidated financial statements as of and for the three and nine months ended September 30, 2011 and 2010 have been prepared in accordance with accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the unaudited condensed consolidated financial statements do not include all information and footnotes required by accounting principles generally accepted in the United States of America ("GAAP") for complete financial statements.
+The unaudited condensed consolidated financial statements as of and for the three and six months ended June 30, 2011 and 2010 have been prepared in accordance with accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the unaudited condensed consolidated financial statements do not include all information and footnotes required by accounting principles generally accepted in the United States of America ("GAAP") for complete financial statements.
 The information herein reflects all normal recurring material adjustments, which are, in the opinion of management, necessary for the fair presentation of the results for the periods presented.
 The condensed consolidated financial statements herein consist of all wholly-owned domestic and foreign subsidiaries with all significant intercompany transactions eliminated.

 These condensed consolidated financial statements present the results of operations, financial position and cash flows of the Company.
-Certain immaterial reclassifications have been made to prior period amounts to conform to the presentation of the current period financial statements.
+Certain reclassifications have been made in the consolidated financial statements of prior years to conform to the current year presentation.
 These reclassifications have no impact on previously reported net income, total stockholders' equity or cash flows.

-The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2010 included in the Company's Form S-1/A. The interim period financial results for the three month and nine month periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.
+The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2010 included in the Company's Form S-1/A. The interim period financial results for the three and six month periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.